MicrosoftDocs/fabric-docs/docs/admin/admin-compliance.md

 * Power BI admin

-## Which features are not compliant?
+## Which features aren't compliant?

 [Private endpoints](/power-bi/enterprise/service-security-private-links) is a feature that provides secure networking for Microsoft Fabric.
-Some Microsoft Fabric items are not compliant with private endpoints and Microsoft Fabric can't provide secure data traffic for these items.
+Some Microsoft Fabric items aren't compliant with private endpoints and Microsoft Fabric can't provide secure data traffic for these items.
 If private endpoints are used in your organization, the items that don't have a secure connection are disabled by default.
-When you turn the *compliance settings* on, Microsoft Fabric will use unsecure network connections for these items.
+When you turn the *compliance settings* on, Microsoft Fabric uses unsecure network connections for these items.

-The features listed below require private endpoints and will not work unless you turn on the *compliance settings* switch.
+These features require private endpoints and won't work unless you turn on the *compliance settings* switch:

 * Kusto